-Our Executive Management Group (EMG) is made up of four Executives who oversee the strategic direction and management of over $24 billion in funds under management as at 30 April 2017.
+Our Executive Management Group (EMG) is made up of four executives who oversee the strategic direction and management of over $27 billion in funds as at 31 August 2018.

-The EMG is led by the Chief Executive Officer.
-It is the EMG's responsibility, with the help of the Board Secretary, to:
+The EMG is led by our Chief Executive Officer.
+It is the EMG's responsibility, with the help of our Board Secretary, to: